Exceptionally high carrier mobility in hexagonal diamond: Abstract

 \section{Abstract}

-Hexagonal diamond (h-diamond), or Lonsdaleite, has been reported to be a wide-bandgap semiconductor with high thermal conductivity and hardness.
-Our \textit{ab initio} calculations show that h-diamond has exceptionally high carrier mobility.
-Along $xy$ and $z$ directions, the hole mobilities at 300~K are 5631 and 5552~cm$^{2}$V$^{-1}$s$^{-1}$, and the room-temperature electron mobilities are 11462 and 28464~cm$^{2}$V$^{-1}$s$^{-1}$, respectively.
-These values are superior to the mobility of most known semiconductors including cubic diamond (c-diamond).
-The small effective masses in h-diamond, comparable to those in c-diamond, cannot explain the mobility difference between the two phases.
-For holes, scattering induced by transverse acoustic phonons is the predominant mechanism near room temperature in c-diamond, whereas considerably suppressed in d-diamond by selection rules.
-The high electron mobility in h-diamond can be attributed to the wavefunction at the conduction band minimum, which is extended and distributed primarily in the lattice interstitial, leading to weak coupling with scattering potentials.
-The temperature dependence of h-diamond is investigated as well, which deviates from the power-law relationship due to the significantly increased occupation of optical modes at elevated temperatures.
-Consequently, our findings reveal h-diamond as a promising high-mobility semiconductor, and elucidate the microscopic origin in terms of the carrier-phonon scattering mechanisms beyond conventional understandings based on simple parameters such as effective mass.
+Hexagonal diamond (h-diamond), or Lonsdaleite, is a promising wide-bandgap semiconductor known for its high thermal conductivity and hardness.
+Based on \textit{ab initio} calculations, we demonstrate its exceptionally high carrier mobilities.
+At room temperature, the hole mobilities along the $\perp c$ and $\parallel c$ directions are 6000 and 6024~cm$^{2}$V$^{-1}$s$^{-1}$, respectively, while the corresponding electron mobilities reach 12339 and 28473~cm$^{2}$V$^{-1}$s$^{-1}$.
+These values are significantly superior to those of most known semiconductors, including cubic diamond.
+The small effective masses in h-diamond are comparable to those in the cubic phase, which cannot explain its substantially higher mobilities.
+Instead, two underlying mechanisms are uncovered.
+First, selection rules enforced by the symmetry of h-diamond significantly suppress scattering, particularly for transverse acoustic phonons, which predominate in the cubic phase around room temperature.
+Secondly, the spatial mismatch between the electronic wavefunctions and phonon-induced scattering potentials leads to real-space electron-phonon decoupling, which manifests as the suppression of out-of-plane polarised longitudinal acoustic scattering for holes, and a systematic weakening of acoustic scattering for electrons.